Texas Personal Injury Blog

 As one of the most concrete pieces of evidence in a personal injury case, surveillance footage can establish who was at the accident scene, what actions led to the accident, and what happened in the aftermath.
 To obtain surveillance footage of your accident, you should consider all possible options, act quickly, and enlist a lawyer’s…

 Your lawyer has secured a settlement for you, and you’re using the money to support your physical and emotional recovery.
 However, you may still wonder how it will affect your taxes the following April.
-Today, we’ll discuss what you should know about taxes on personal injury settlements in Texas.
+Today, we’ll discuss what you should know about taxes on personal injury settlements in Houston.
 It’s crucial to clarify that this…

 How Much Do Lawyers Take from Settlements?